segmentio/segment-docs/src/connections/spec/best-practices-identify.md

 ## AnonymousId generation

-If you're using Segment's browser or mobile libraries, the Segment SDK generates and sets a UUID as `anonymousID` at the user's first presence.
+If you're using Segment's browser or mobile libraries, the Segment SDK generates and sets a UUID as `anonymousID` at the user's first visit to your site.
 That `anonymousId` is saved in the user's cookie, as well as localStorage, and will stick with that user until the cache is cleared or a `reset` call is triggered.

 You can use the `anonymousId` to link events performed by the user as they navigate around your website.
 When you track the `anonymousId`, you can attribute activities over multiple days to the same user by collecting all of the activities with that ID.
 If a user chooses to register for your site, or log in to your app, you can `identify` them, and still include their `anonymousId` in the event payload along with the new `userId`.